 But what rate does the actuary use to discount expected cash flows for minimum funding?
 Actually, the IRS publishes three rates: a short-term, a mid-term, and a long-term rate.
 For cash flows expected to occur in the next 5 years, the actuary uses the short-term rate.
 For cash flows expected to occur after 5 years but within 20 years, the actuary discounts the cash flow at the mid-term rate.
 And, for cash flows expected to occur more than 20 years from the valuation date, the long-term rate is used.

 Each of these three rates is based on high-quality bond yields (A, AA, and AAA-rated bonds) and reflect smoothing.
 Specifically, the IRS smooths each of these three rates using 24-months of bond yield data for the appropriate, corresponding maturities.
 Additionally, for each of the three rates, the IRS applies a 25-year average interest rate “overlay”, as well as a fixed-rate floor, to artificially increase rates (and decrease contributions) for minimum funding.

 Now that we’ve explained how required contributions and their corresponding discount rates are calculated, let’s further discuss the hedging of this liability.

 First, you may be asking what are the current discount rates for minimum funding.
 For 2023, the IRS has published the short, mid, and long-term rates of 4.75%, 5.00%, and 5.74%, respectively.

-It’s important to note, as mentioned earlier, that these rates are smoothed and artificially increased to reflect historical yields, as well as a fixed-rate floor.
-As a result, they are significantly higher than the current yields of high-quality bonds.
+It’s important to note, as mentioned earlier, that these rates are smoothed and artificially adjusted to reflect historical yields, as well as have a fixed-rate floor.
+As a result, they may not reflect the current yields of high-quality bonds.